-Valorant, Riot's first-person tactical shooter, is already on it's closed beta phase.
-There's plenty of hype around the game, and it's bound to be even bigger once the open beta goes live.
-Riot made it sure that the game will be accessible to most people, but if you want to experience the smoothest gameplay experience you'd want the best Valorant settings for FPS!
+Valorant, Riot's first-person tactical shooter, has now proved to be a game in within the big leagues.
+Riot made it sure that the game will be accessible to most people, but if you want to experience the smoothest gameplay experience, you'd want the best Valorant settings for FPS!

 Why Go for Higher FPS?